Skip to the main content

 Biomedical Engineering Technologist

-Biomedical engineering technologists maintain and repair medical, biomedical, diagnostics imaging, and electronic equipment and systems.
-Medical personnel use these to monitor, diagnose and treat medical conditions.
+Biomedical engineering technologists maintain and repair electronic equipment and systems for medical, biomedical, and diagnostic imaging purposes.
+Medical personnel use this equipment and these systems to monitor, diagnose, and treat medical conditions.

 Also Known As